BuildEmpire/apartment/README.md

 Apartment registers the Schema class as a singleton within Lumen allowing it to keep a consistent object throughout the application's request.

-To apply a global schema within your own application you could do somethig like this:
+To apply a global schema within your own application you could do something like this:

 ```
 /**